-Gajar ka halwa is made of grated carrots slow cooked in milk and mixed with ghee, sugar, and cardamom – making this a super simple 5-ingredient recipe.
-This carrot pudding dessert is popular in India for any occasion!
+Gajar ka halwa - also known as carrot pudding - is made of grated carrots slow cooked in milk and mixed with ghee, sugar, and cardamom.
+This super simple 5-ingredient recipe results in a luscious, aromatic rich dessert that is incredibly popular in India for any occasion!

 I was shocked at how easy it is to make halwa!
 I was FaceTiming my mom and honestly thought it would be way more complicated to make it.
 Admittedly, I'm frequently intimidated by Indian cooking.
 But it turns out that it takes five simple ingredients that you may already have on hand to make an incredible gajar ka halwa.

 - Ghee: By far my favorite golden ingredient for making desserts.
 Ghee is clarified butter and a fan favorite for Indians.
-One time, I opened my mom’s freezer and saw around 10-15lbs of butter.
-I was shaken, and my mom simply said “your dad likes ghee” HAHA.
-There’s really no similar vegan substitute, but you can use vegan butter.
+There's really no similar vegan substitute, but you can use vegan butter.

 - Sugar: To sweeten per your desire.

 - Cardamom: Adds a sweet taste and aroma.

 The base of the halwa is so so easy.
 You can also mix in nuts and raisins, which is incredibly common but optional.

 The only thing you'll need to prep are the carrots - otherwise all this recipe requires is a lot of simmering!